1.

 forests in the wet zone and tall riverine forests in the dry

-zone.
+zone, where it is under-observed.
 Sinharaja rainforest is arguably the best place to see

-it where it is considered a regular member of the mixed species
+it, where it is considered a regular member of the mixed species

-away’ suddenly to rematerialize in another place moments
+away, only to rematerialize in another place moments

 described by Thomas Pennant in 1769 through engravings made